 Carnival’s website says that cut-off jeans, men’s sleeveless shirts, tee-shirts, gym or basketball shorts, baseball hats, flip-flops, and bathing suit attire are not permitted in the main dining room.

-On elegant nights, Carnival also lists jeans as forbidden, but in our experience, they tend to look the other way as long as the jeans are nice.
+Carnival also lists jeans as forbidden for elegant evenings, but in our experience, they tend to look the other way as long as the jeans are nice.
 You can read their dining room dress code policy here.

-Ladies, don’t feel like you have to pack a cocktail dress on cruise elegant nights.
-You’ll see women wearing everything from nice skirts to tiaras (and yes, we’ve seen actual tiaras!).
-Where the men are concerned, the norm tends to be a collared shirt and slacks.
+Ladies, don’t feel like you have to pack a cocktail dress or evening gown on cruise elegant nights.
+You’ll see women wearing everything from nice skirts to full-blown gowns and tiaras (and yes, we’ve seen actual tiaras!).

 Carnival Main Dining Room Menu Explained